Mike Judge: 2009–2013: The Goode Family, Extract, and other projects

 Judge's fourth directorial effort was 2009's Extract.
 Shortly after completing Office Space, Judge was already about 40 pages into his follow-up script, set in the world of an extract factory, when he was convinced by his representative team that he needed to shelve that and concentrate on something more commercial.
 Over the next several years, he focused his energy on developing Idiocracy.
 But years later, by the time of the film's release, audiences had decided that Office Space had struck a chord, so they were ready to see Judge return to on-the-job humor, and thus the Extract script was given new life.

 Seeking to keep Extract below the radar of the studio system, Judge and his producers set up a production company, Ternion Productions, and arranged private financing while partnering with Miramax for domestic distribution of the film.
 Judge relied heavily on his own personal knowledge of the industrial world to bring the story to life.
 "I actually worked in a factory a little bit myself ...
 I hopefully write stuff that is recognizable as the archetypes of this world," Judge stated.

 Keeping true to this baseline of reality, Extract was shot in a working factory, in this case a water bottling plant south of Los Angeles, in the City of Commerce.
 He makes an uncredited appearance as Jim, a union organizer.
 The film premiered on September 4, 2009, and received mixed to positive reviews from critics and was a minor commercial success.

-Judge's third television series, The Goode Family, debuted on ABC but was cancelled after one season.
+Judge's third television series, The Goode Family, debuted on ABC but was canceled after one season.
 Comedy Central first aired the series in reruns on January 4, 2010.
 However, the series was pulled off the schedule shortly thereafter.
 It was confirmed on The Goode Family Facebook page that Comedy Central had picked up the reruns of the series, which were to be evaluated for a chance of being renewed for a second season.
 On August 8, 2009, however, ABC Entertainment President Steve McPherson stated that the show, along with Surviving Suburbia, had officially been canceled due to low ratings.

 In 2010, reruns of The Goode Family aired Monday nights at 10 pm on Comedy Central, beginning January 4.
 It departed the network's primetime schedule after four weeks, returning occasionally in low-trafficked timeslots.

 In 2012, Judge directed the music video (animation by Titmouse) for country music group Zac Brown Band's "The Wind".
 In 2013, Judge collaborated with Seth MacFarlane on a mashup episode of Family Guy, in which, complete with a Hill-themed opening, Judge reprises his role as Hank Hill.
 Earlier in 2010 and 2012, Judge played cameos as Hank on two episodes of MacFarlane's The Cleveland Show.